-Dyspareunia is pain felt in women or men during sexual intercourse.
+Dyspareunia is pain felt by women or men during sexual intercourse.

 However, dyspareunia is a medical term that is more commonly used to refer to pain during sexual intercourse in women.
 Dyspareunia affects 20% of women in France.

-A figure surely lower since many women do not talk about the pain they feel during vaginal or even anal penetration.
+A figure that is surely lower since many women do not mention the pain they feel during vaginal or even anal penetration.
 Although this is the most common case, pain does not only appear during vaginal penetration but also before or after.

-And most often during this pain, the pelvic floor muscles contract abnormally ( because of secondary vaginismus for example).
-In all cases, a consultation with a specialist is necessary to determine the origin of this pain:
+And most often during these pains, the muscles of the pelvic floor contract abnormally ( due to secondary vaginismus for example).
+In all cases, a consultation with a specialist is necessary to determine the origin of these pains:

 Rare physical causes: